-If you’re living in Portugal with children, here is a guide to the Portuguese education system.
+If you’re living in Portugal with children, here is a guide to education in Portugal.

 Educational departments in Portugal

 The Ministry of Education and the Ministry of Science, Technology and Higher Education are jointly responsible for the country’s education system.
 They’re supported by the Ministry of Labor and Social Solidarity in providing pre-school education.

 In Portugal, you can opt either for a state school (generally free) or a private school.

 If you opt for a private school, you can confirm whether it is certified by the Ministry of Education (primary and secondary education), the Ministry for Science, Technology and Higher Education (for higher education), or the Ministry of Labour and Social Solidarity / Institute of Social Security (for pre-school education).